 Because I had no experience and nobody was ready to hire me, I started teaching in my own college as a teaching assistant.
 That was one thing I could do.

 When I was a second-year student, I started teaching first-year students as a teaching assistant.
 And that helped me get paid, and I also had something to write on my resume.

-After that, to improve my resume even more, I went around to different professors in my college and asked them if they would let me research with them, and I convinced them that I was smart enough for researching through my grades.
+After that, to improve my resume, even more, I went around to different professors in my college and asked them if they would let me research with them, and I convinced them that I was smart enough for research through my grades.
 I helped them a lot with whatever they needed, and that way, I had a few research experiences under my belt.